realJohnDoe/kenpo/docs/easy-to-mix-up/triggered-thrusting-salute.md

 ## [[thrusting-salute]]

 - Against [[right-front-kick]]
-- Involves a kick after a left downward block
+- Involves a kick after a left downward block with the heel palm at the end

 ## [[glancing-salute]]